Victor Horta: Maison du Peuple (1896–1899)

 Beginning in about 1900, Horta's buildings gradually became more simplified in form, but always made with great attention to functionality and to craftsmanship.
 Beginning in 1903, he constructed the Grand Bazar Anspach, a large department store, with his characteristic use of large windows, open floors, and wrought iron decoration.
 In 1907, Horta designed the Museum for Fine Arts in Tournai, although it did not open until 1928 due to World War I.

 Magasins Waucquez (1905–06)

 The Magasins Waucquez (now the Belgian Comic Strip Center) was originally a department store specializing in textiles.
 In its design, Horta used all his skill with steel and glass to create dramatic open spaces and to give them an abundance of light from above.
 The steel and glass skylight is combined with decorative touches, such as neoclassical columns.
 After Waucquez's death in 1920, the building began to languish away, and in 1970, the firm closed its doors.
-Jean Delhaye, a former aid of Horta, saved the building from demolition, and by 16 October 1975, because of its connection to Horta, it was declared a protected monument.
+Jean Delhaye, a former student and aide of Horta, saved the building from demolition, and by 16 October 1975, because of its connection to Horta, it was declared a protected monument.
 Now a museum of a particular Belgian speciality, the comic strip, it also has a room devoted to Horta.